Haya Shalom

-Activism
+Social activism

 She is active in women anti-war movement Women in Black, she founded a Community for Lesbian Feminist (1987) and co-founded Coalition of Women for Just Peace (1988).
 Shalom has been involved in movements and projects which focus on prevention of violence against women, solidarity, promotion of peace, non-violent resistance and the role of lesbians in society.
 Haya Shalom was the initiator and organizer of the Women Poet's Festival (1996).
 She has been a member of the International board of advisory of the International Gay and Lesbian Human Rights Commission (IGLHRC).

 She received the Community Prize of the Gay and Lesbian Community (2000) in recognition of her work and efforts to support the rights of gays and lesbians.